Ritesh224s/Calculator_CLI_App/README.md

 # Calculator_CLI_App
-A simple Command-Line Interface (CLI) calculator built in Python that supports basic arithmetic operations — addition, subtraction, multiplication, and division.
+This is a Python-based CLI Calculator App that performs basic arithmetic operations including addition, subtraction, multiplication, and division.
+The calculator takes user input through the terminal, uses separate functions for each operation, and runs in a loop until the user decides to exit.
+It demonstrates fundamental Python concepts like functions, loops, conditionals, and input handling, making it a great beginner-level project.